Key Challenges in Enterprise Mobility: The Impact of Internal Digital Transformation

 Forbes Insights identified three central enterprise groups defined by the progress towards becoming a digital workspace:

 - The Traditional Workspace: companies that did not provide employees with the technology necessary to do their jobs.

 - The Transitioning Workspace: companies that offer applications for employees, but don’t make them easily accessible.

 - The Digital Workspace: companies that offer mobile applications for employees and make these applications accessible anywhere, anytime and on any device.

 A comparison of these three groups reveals a holistic impact on the efficiency of the companies that supply mobile apps to employees.
-The Forbes Insights study found that 62 percent of respondents stated mobile applications improved the overall efficiency of the company, particularly in revenue growth.
+The Forbes Insights study reveals that 62 percent of enterprise respondents state mobile applications improve the overall efficiency of their company, particularly in revenue growth.
 At face value, enterprise mobile apps appear to be tactical and low-level, but research shows that incremental contributions add up to a genuine strategic advantage.
 Executive-level respondents argue that enterprise mobile apps will play a central role in increasing revenue over the next three years and executive-level survey participants already credit 18 percent revenue growth from creating a digital workspace.

 Building a More Empowered Enterprise

 It’s clear that enhanced mobility improves the work-life of an individual employee, but when these benefits are rolled out across an organization, what is the far-reaching impact on the enterprise as a whole?